zubyogbu/CSC258-Project/README.md

-new_row:                    # Creates a new row 4 pixel below the previous add $a0, $zero, $zero addi $t9, $t9, 4
+new_row:                    # Creates a new row 4 pixel below the previous add $a0, $zero, $zero addi $t9, $t9, 16
 add $a1, $t9, $zero
 j repeat_row
 repeat_end:

-draw_grid_row:              # Creates a row for the checkerboard pattern background jal draw_rect
+draw_grid_row:              # Creates a row for the checkerboard pattern background bge $a1, 256, start_shift  # Once all the normal row are made, a similar process is started for even numbered rows with the pattern shifted jal draw_rect

-beq $a1, 66, start_shift  # Once all the normal row are made, a similar process is started for even numbered rows with the pattern shifted beq $a0, 60, new_row     # Create a new row once the X position reaches 60 addi $a0, $a0, 4 add $a1, $t9, $zero j draw_grid_row
+bge $a0, 248, new_row     # Create a new row once the X position reaches 60
+addi $a0, $a0, 16
+add $a1, $t9, $zero
+j draw_grid_row